Reverend Michael loves fishing in the Credit River near the Church.

 Michael has traveled extensively throughout the world conducting training conferences and program analyses with outreach staff working with street youth.
 This work took him twice to Romania, to Kenya in East Africa, South and Central America, twice to Mexico, to the USA, across Canada and several times to the Arctic.

-Michael has three children, a son, Aaron who was a PhD research scientist who died in 2018; a daughter, Amy, a trained chef who is married to Shaun, an Anglican priest, and together are raising three boys, Edwin, Clarke and Eli, and a girl, Jubilee; and a daughter Sarah who is a graduate of University of Toronto, and with partner Aaron has three children, Trinity, Annabelle and Emmitt.
+Michael has three children, a son, Aaron who was a PhD research scientist who died in 2018; a daughter, Amy, a trained chef who is married to Shaun, an Anglican priest, and together are raising three boys, Edwin, Clarke and Eli, and a girl, Jubilee; and a daughter Sarah who was a graduate of University of Toronto, and with partner Aaron was raising three children, Trinity, Annabelle and Emmitt; Sarah died in 2021.
 Michael married Tina in 2001 and together they live in Brampton where Tina currently serves Christ Church Brampton as Director of Family Ministries.
 Michael is the Rector of St. Stephen’s Anglican Church, Hornby ON.

 The Police Commissioners Commendation for Excellence from the Peel Regional Police board of Commissioners